aboffa/COBrA-DApp/README.md

 ![image](/doc/images/General.jpg)

 As you can see in the previous figure COBrA DApp include, for the frontend a webpage with which the user can interact written using Javascript, CSS, Bootstrap and JQuery.
 The most important library is [web3.js](https://web3js.readthedocs.io/en/1.0/) (version 1.0.0 beta 33) that interact with an Ethreum node using RPC.
 As much as I could, I followed the principle for a good design of a DApp, at this [link](https://medium.com/@lyricalpolymath/web3-design-principles-f21db2f240c1).
-For the backend there are two contracts: CatalogSmartContract.sol and ContentManagementContract.sol.
+For the backend there are two contracts: CatalogSmartContract.sol and ContentManagementContract.sol written in [Solidity](https://solidity.readthedocs.io/en/v0.4.24/) version 0.4.24.
 The first one does the following jobs:

 * Manage payments
 * Contain addresses and names of the Content
 * Be in the middle between users and contents